rjhunjhunwala/gremlinRunner/README.md

-if you move into a gremlin you kill it the gremlins are ! points the finish line is in the bottom corner and is an f
+if you move into a gremlin you kill it the gremlins are ! points the finish line is in the bottom corner and is an f NOTE
+- In the code there are many references to the fourth dimension.
+The framework supports the fourth dimension although it would simply be impractical to use it
+- The intent was to be a four dimensional game but just three dimensions is tough to display and conceptualize